UW-Macrostrat/Global-Geologic-Units/README.md

   + [pip](https://pypi.python.org/pypi/pip)
   + [PostgreSQL](http://www.postgresql.org/)

+Instructions for OS X are provided below, but it is not a requirement.
+However, development on a \*nix distribution is assumed, and the applications developed with this template will be run on Ubuntu.

 ### OS X
 OS X ships with GNU Make, `git`, and Python, but you will need to install `pip` and PostgreSQL.
-OS X is not a requirement, but development on a \*nix distribution is assumed here.
-The GeoDeepDive infrastructure itself runs Ubuntu.

 To install `pip`:
 ````